 A head chef is often involved in staffing of the kitchen, developing menu offerings, forecasting supply needs and estimating costs.
 They are expected to make sure the restaurant meets all regulations, including sanitary and safety guidelines.

 Head chefs mostly work in the back-of-house.
 They take part in the creation of recipes and the preparation of advanced items, while assigning less complicated tasks to sous chefs and cooks.
 A primary duty is the continued efficiency of the kitchen and production of consistent, quality food.
 But duties also extend to front-of-house and operational issues, including accounting and scheduling.
 Head chefs may also be called to weigh in on patron complaints.

 Because they are held accountable for the success and failure of a restaurant, head chefs need to work long hours to ensure that the restaurant is functioning properly at all times.
 They work nights, weekends and holidays.

 Education and Training Requirements

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), most head chefs begin their careers as line cooks or food preparation workers and advance to higher positions with time and experience.
 On-the-job training is a major component of most kitchens.

 Formal training in culinary arts is available through vocational schools, community colleges, culinary schools and university degree programs in hospitality.
-O*Net reports that 41% of chefs and head cooks have a high school diploma or some college, while 44% hold an associate's degree (www.online.onetcenter.org).
+O*Net reports that 41 percent of chefs and head cooks have a high school diploma or some college, while 44 percent hold an associate's degree (www.online.onetcenter.org).
 Many programs include an apprenticeship or internship to accompany coursework.